To be eligible for the Get Help To Get Active service, you must:

 - Be doing less than 30 minutes of moderate physical activity a week*

-From January 2020 all long-term health conditions and disabilities have been included making our service fully accessible.
+From January 2020, all long-term health conditions and disabilities have been included therefore making our service fully accessible.

 Long-term conditions include the following;

 - Established, stable cardiovascular disease, including atrial fibrillation (irregular heartbeat) and hypertension (high blood pressure)**

 - Living with cancer or treated for cancer in the last 5 years

 - Have a physical or mental disability/impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities

 * Moderate physical activity is defined as the following: Activity that will raise your heart rate, and make you breathe faster and feel warmer.
 One way to tell if you’re working at a moderate level is if you can still talk, but you can’t sing the words to a song.
 Examples include; a brisk walk, gardening or housework.